The greater the intellect, the more one is alone.

 The crowd cheered as the wagon train rode into the village center.
-Guards quickly rushed to unlatch the four-tusked mammoth from the back of Ebbi’s cart, carefully dragging the wounded beast next to the wardstone and chaining it to a giant stone post.
+Guards rushed to unlatch the four-tusked mammoth from the back of Ebbi’s cart, carefully dragging the wounded beast next to the wardstone and chaining it to a large stone post.
 Then they moved to the other wagons, doing the same thing.

 The monk with the staff lifted it into the air, and the crowd quieted.
 “The price has been paid, and the bargain has been struck.”
 An instant later, dreadful words of harrowing power spewed from his mouth; incomprehensible and unpronounceable they twisted the minds of all who heard them.
 None more than Erik’s.